Prince Harry & Meghan Markle’s Montecito Mansion Is Reportedly Available To Rent For $700 An Hour

 The Montecito house has been featured in numerous videos that the duke and duchess have recently undertaken as COVID-restrictions have made it difficult for the pair to undertake more traditional forms of philanthropy.

-Royal fans have been eager to see how the Sussexes have decorated their new house, and have zeroed in on art that many have speculated have been gifted by Oprah.
+Royal fans have been eager to see how the Sussexes have decorated their new house, and have zeroed in on artworks that many have speculated have been gifted by Oprah.
 In addition, another print appeared to pay homage to the duchess’s home state of California.

 The mansion has also been given the stamp of approval of none other than Vogue.

 “Previous listing details describe it as idyllic: there’s a tennis court, a pool, a guest house, rose gardens, and cypress and olive trees,” the magazine noted.

-“For Harry and Meghan, perhaps that’s their version of California dreamin,'” it concluded.
+“For Harry and Meghan, perhaps that’s their version of California dreamin.'”

 Interest in the Sussexes’ life in Santa Barbara has continued amidst rumors of a continued feud between Prince Harry and the rest of the royal family.
-Most recently, The Inquisitr reported that it appears that the duke will not stay with the queen when he returns to the United Kingdom.
+Most recently, The Inquisitr reported that it appears that the duke will not stay with the queen when he returns to the U.K.